-Principally due to fair value gains on available for sale financial assets and reclassification adjustments for other losses, gain on reclassification adjustments of financial assets offset by currency differences on translating financial statements of foreign operations.
-This account stood at 1% and 2% total liabilities and equity in 2009 and 2008, respectively.
+Principally due to fair value gains on available for sale financial assets and reclassification adjustments for other losses, gain on reclassification adjustments of financial assets offset by

-Retained earnings - 27% increase to P954 million from P751 million

-As a result of net income during the period.
+Retained earnings - 27% increase to P954 million from P751 million As a result of net income during the period.
 This account stood at 10% and 8% of total liabilities and equity in 2009 and 2008, respectively.